The Tawny Owl is Britain's most common woodland owl, though absent from Ireland.

 A Tawny Owl never calls "twit twoo".
 In fact the "twit" or more accurately "ke-wick" is a Tawny Owl's contact call and the "twoo" or again more accurately "hoo-hoo-oooo" is the male's territorial call.
 Consequently, if you hear "ke-wick hoo-hoo-oooo" it is most likely a male answering a female (or another male).
 Both can be heard in the recording.

-Tawny Owls are extremely vocal and have many calls that most of us will rarely hear; many of these calls are described on God's Own Clay.
+Tawny Owls are extremely vocal and have many calls that most of us will rarely hear.

 Small mammals (such as shrews, voles, mice and rabbits) are their main prey, which they usually capture by drop on after having looked for it from a perch, but also amphibians and small birds (from Wren to Mallard).
 They feed mainly at dusk and dawn.